Un fil twitter qui regroupe les publications reliées à l'iode hypervalent de plus de 100 journaux.

 Axis 1a - Synthesis of α-substituted ketones: We have worked since 2009 on the development of iodine(III)-mediated reactions to access chiral nonracemic α-substituted ketones.
 The development of practical methods to access these chiral building blocks is of particular importance due to the ubiquitous nature of these products.
 We have investigated numerous strategies in this area: the directed α-tosyloxylation of ketones, the oxidation of enol esters, as well as the oxidative hydrolysis of haloalkenes.
 This work is summarized in this account.

 This field has revolutionized synthetic chemistry in the last 50 years.
 The diversity of accessible reactions makes it a tool of choice.
 To create an efficient catalyst, a balance between its stability and reactivity must be attained.
 These properties are controlled not only by the transition metal used, but also by the ligands on the complex.
 The synthesis of new types of ligands thus enable the creation of catalysts having new properties.
 We are particularly interested in the development of anionic carbene (NHC) ligands.
 Initially reported by Charette and co-workers, we are developing new families based on N-iminoimidazolium ylides.
 We have investigated and reported in 2013 an extended variant based on the acyl anionic tether.
-We are currently investigating a new family of these ligands, as well as developing catalytic methods using them.
+We have recently reported a new ligand family based on a sulfonyl anionic tether.
+We are currently developing synthetic methods using catalysts derived from these ligands.

 Applied Computational Chemistry